ubugeeei/chibivue/book/online-book/src/en/bonus/hyper-ultimate-super-extreme-minimal-vue/15-min-impl.md

 Now let's implement the renderer.

-This rendering process is often referred to as patching because it compares the old and new virtual DOMs and applies the differences to the actual DOM.
+This rendering process is often referred to as patching because it compares the old and new Virtual DOMs and applies the differences to the actual DOM.

 The function signature would be: